Battle of Agincourt: Attack on the English baggage train

-The only French success was an attack on the lightly protected English baggage train, with Ysembart d'Azincourt (leading a small number of men-at-arms and varlets plus about 600 peasants) seizing some of Henry's personal treasures, including a crown.
+The only French success was an attack on the lightly protected English baggage train, in which Ysembart d'Azincourt (leading a small number of men-at-arms and varlets plus about 600 peasants) seized some of Henry's personal treasures, including a crown.
 Whether this was part of a deliberate French plan or an act of local brigandage is unclear from the sources.
 Certainly, d'Azincourt was a local knight but he might have been chosen to lead the attack because of his local knowledge and the lack of availability of a more senior soldier.
 In some accounts the attack happened towards the end of the battle, and led the English to think they were being attacked from the rear.
 Barker, following the Gesta Henrici, believed to have been written by an English chaplain who was actually in the baggage train, concluded that the attack happened at the start of the battle.